 1. Protect lost income at death- (pensions, Social Security, etc) to surviving spouse and/or heirs.2.
 Create a fair distribution of assets to children of second marriages.3.
 Reduce or eliminate estate taxes- beyond current tax laws.4.
 Reduce or eliminate income taxes on IRA's & 401(k)'s, etc. at death.5.
 Reduce or eliminate income taxes on annuities at death.6.
 Protect income and assets from a long term care illness.7.
 Enhance or optimize your life insurance death benefits to loved ones.8.
 Guarantee an income you can never outlive.9.
 Replace investment losses to spouse and heirs.10.
 Simplify estate distribution to your heirs in ways other tools can.

-If you'd like to learn more about the limitations of your living trust and how we can help you to fix them, call us at (760) 752-7848 or email us here.
+If you'd like to learn more about the limitations of your living trust and how we can help you to fix them, call us at 760-752-7848, email us here, or click on this calendar link to set up a 10-15 "Get Acquainted" Phone Call.